jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Select model 🛠️

-An XGBoost model trained on TF-IDF vectors is the most promising strategy, especially given that more complex neural network models trained on vector embeddings seem to result in overfitting on this small dataset.
+An XGBoost model trained on TF-IDF vectors appears to be the most promising strategy for this relatively small dataset, especially given that more complex neural networks trained on vector embeddings seem to result in overfitting.
 [See notebook.](Notebooks/06_model_selection.ipynb)

 #### Model accuracies